02

 Contextual feedback module

-Knowing that the product needed to scale, we built the app with components inspired by Brad Frost’s Atomic Design and created the foundations for a design system that multiple teams could own and utilize.
-Later in 2019, we started moving components to Storybook, a component based ui library, to better share a common language with developers.
+Knowing the product needed to scale, we built the app with atomic design components and created a design system that multiple teams could own, utilize, and continue to develop.
+In 2019, components were made visible in Storybook, a component based ui library, to further unify the ownership between designers and developers.

 Sample of design system components in Storybook